hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-green-veg-pasta.md

 * Once the asparagus is done and out, drop the broad beans into the boiling water.
 Boil them for 2-4 minutes until nice and tender.
 * Put the frozen peas into a large bowl and drain the broad beans over this bowl.
 * Start boiling the pasta in a pot of salty water.
-* Meanwhile, zest the lemon.
-Grate some parmesan.
+* Meanwhile, zest the lemon and grate some Parmesan.
 * Make the pesto: Drain the now defrosted peas.
 Roughly chop the spinach, mint and garlic, and add them to the peas.
 Add olive oil, salt and pepper.
 Add the juice of half a lemon.
 * Hand blender the pesto.
 Taste to adjust acidity with more lemon juice.
 * Once the pasta is ready, drain it and add it to the pesto.
 Mix well.
 Add courgettes, broad beans and asparagus; and mix again.
-* Serve topped with lemon zest and parmesan.
+* Serve topped with lemon zest and Parmesan.

 **Inspired by:** [Veggie Desserts](https://veggiedesserts.com/roasted-vegetable-sandwich/)